 The only way you can have a fair idea of whether or not a property of interest will make a good investment, is by crunching numbers around the three key calculations noted above.
 If the numbers are feasible, good work!
 Contact your real estate agent, as the next step, and qualify your offer.

-This in mind, you must be confident with your offer, in terms of the numbers you have on hand.
-Leastwise, if the owner asks for more, then the whole project will not make any sense.
-That means you'll have to abandon that idea and move on with your search.
+All in all, you must be confident with your offer, in terms of the numbers you have on hand.
+Leastwise, if the owner asks for more, then the whole project will not make any sense, meaning you'll have to abandon this all idea all together and move on with your search.

 But if the property doesn't sell after a while, you can come back with the original offer and still close on the deal anyway.